FanMclaine/Fused-Startpage/README.md

 ## ℹ️ About

-:toilet: **Hackable startpage built using only vanilla HTML, CSS, and Javascript**
+:toilet: **Hackable startpage built using only vanilla HTML, CSS, and Javascript**<br>
+💛 Star or share this repo if you like this project 🤩

 ## 🌟 Features